 - Help decide on future college majors and potential careers

-The ACT Test is a standardized exam that is used by various colleges and universities in the U.S. as a factor in determining college admissions.
-The ACT Test is similar in purpose to the SAT.
+The ACT test is a standardized exam that is used by various colleges and universities in the U.S. as a factor in determining college admissions.
+The ACT test is similar in purpose to the SAT.
 Both the SAT and ACT tests are only one factor that colleges use in their admissions processes, but it can be an important factor – so you should prepare and strive to do well on the test by utilizing our key ACT practice tests and ACT test prep.

 Good luck on your ACT exam, and be sure to browse our site for more reliable practice exams, study guides, and resources for a variety of other tests!
-And if you have another source of free ACT practice tests, please let us know and we can include it here.
+And if you have another source for free online ACT practice tests, please let us know and we can include it here.